-Many students graduate high school and decide that they want to go to college to get a degree.
+Many students graduate from high school and decide that they want to go to college to get a degree.
 They take out large loans to fund their college education and later realize how difficult it is to pay off that bill.

 Over $1.3 trillion in student loans is owed in the U.S., and many are struggling to keep up with their payments.
 Well, last year, a big clerical mistake was uncovered which might get a few lucky loan holders off the hook.